-National Institute for Environmental Studies (NIES), Japan
+Institution and users National Institute for Environmental Studies (NIES), Japan

-AIM/CGE is developed to analyse the climate mitigation and impact.
-The energy system is disaggregated to meet this objective in both of energy supply and demand sides.
-Agricultural sectors have also been disaggregated for the appropriate land use treatment.
+AIM/CGE is developed to analyse climate mitigation and impacts.
+The energy system is disaggregated to meet this objective on both the energy supply and demand sides.
+Agricultural sectors have also been disaggregated for the appropriate land-use treatment.
 The model is designed to be flexible in its use for global analysis.

-General Equilibrium with technology explicit modules in power sectors
+Concept General equilibrium with technology-explicit modules in power sectors

-Solving a mixed complementarity problem
+Solution method Solving a mixed complementarity problem

-Base year: 2005, time steps: Annual, horizon: 2100
+Temporal dimension Base year: 2005 Time steps: Annual Horizon: 2100